Some links in this post may be affiliate links

 All parts of Agapanthus africanus are poisonous to both human and pets, especially the rhizome or root, leaves and sap.
 If ingested it may cause nausea vomiting, abdominal pain and diarrhoea, with severe ulceration of the mouth from the clear sticky sap.

 Contact with the plant sap may cause a burning sensation, skin irritation and rashes.
-Keep the Lily of the Nile away from the reach of children and pets and always wear gloves when handling it.
+Keep your Lily of the Nile away from the reach of children and pets and always wear gloves when handling it.

 Are you looking to add African Lily to your collection?
 Check them out on Etsy (Link to Etsy).